Hayden9898/Football-Match-Predictor/README.md

 # Football-Match-Predictor
-Training an ML model to predict soccer matches
+Training an ML model to predict soccer matches with scikit-learn (Random forest classifier)